-For people living around 40o north latitude, the latest sunsets of the year happen in late June.
-And in the Southern Hemisphere, at 40o south latitude, it’s the year’s latest sunrises that happen around this time of year.
-That’s in spite of the fact that the longest (or shortest) day of the year falls about one week earlier, on the June solstice.
+For people living around 40 degrees north latitude, the latest sunset of the year happens on or near June 27.
+And in the Southern Hemisphere, at 40 degrees south latitude, it’s the year’s latest sunrise that happens around now.
+That’s in spite of the fact that the Northern Hemisphere’s longest (or Southern Hemisphere’s shortest) day of the year fell on the June 20 solstice.

 The year’s latest sunset always comes after the summer solstice, even though the exact date of the latest sunset depends on your latitude.
-Farther north – at Seattle – the latest sunset happens a few days before June 27.
-Farther south at Mexico City, the latest sunset won’t happen until early July.
+Farther north – at Seattle – the latest sunset happened around June 25.
+Farther south – at Mexico City or Hawaii – the latest sunset won’t happen until early July.

 For Denver, Colorado

 |Date||Sunrise||Midday (Solar Noon)||Sunset||Daylight Hours|

 If the Earth’s axis stood upright as our world circled the sun, and if, in addition, the Earth stayed the same distance from the sun all year long, then clock time and sun time would always agree.
 However, the Earth’s axis is titled 23.44 degrees out of vertical, and our distance from the sun varies by about 3 million miles (5 million km) throughout the year.
 At and around the equinoxes, solar days are shorter than 24 hours, yet at the solstices, solar days are longer than 24 hours.

 The latest sunset always comes on or near June 27 at mid-northern latitudes every year.